signalogic/SigSRF_SDK/mediaTest_readme.md

     mediaMin -c x86 -i ../test_files/audio_video.pcapng -L -d 0x06000000c11 -o es_0.h265 -o es_1.h265 -o es_2.h265 -r20 -g /tmp/shared -l4 --md5sum --sha1sum

 in the above example the es_N.h265 files contain H.265 elementary bitstreams for the first three video streams found within incoming packet flow.
-Also, because the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags are set in the -dN argument, .wav files for audio streams found within incoming packet flow will be generated.
+Also, because the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags are set in the -dN command line option, .wav files for audio streams found within incoming packet flow will be generated.
 The latter are [implied outputs](#user-content-impliedoutputs).

 Both mediaTest and mediaMin require at least one input. mediaTest command lines should always contain at least one output; mediaMin command lines do not need an output option.

 <a name="ImpliedOutputs"></a>
 ### Implied Outputs

-In addition to outputs specified on the command line, depending on the operating mode and options determined by the -dN command line argument, mediaMin generates [implied outputs](#user-content-impliedoutputs).
-For example, .wav outputs and jitter buffer .pcap outputs are generated if the ENABLE_STREAM_GROUPS and ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flags, respectively, are set in the -dN command line argument.
+In addition to outputs specified on the command line, depending on the operating mode and options determined by the -dN command line option, mediaMin generates [implied outputs](#user-content-impliedoutputs).
+For example, .wav outputs and jitter buffer .pcap outputs are generated if the ENABLE_STREAM_GROUPS and ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flags, respectively, are set in the -dN command line option.
 Some of the example command lines shown in [Inputs and Outputs](#user-content-commandlineio) above have the ENABLE_STREAM_GROUPS flag set, in which case .wav files for audio streams found within incoming packet flow will be generated.
 Here is a list of implied outputs:

-> * per stream [jitter buffer output pcaps](#user-content-commandlinejitterbufferoutputs) if the [-dN command line argument](#user-content-mediamincommandlineoptions) contains the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag<br/>
+> * per stream [jitter buffer output pcaps](#user-content-commandlinejitterbufferoutputs) if the [-dN command line option](#user-content-mediamincommandlineoptions) contains the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag<br/>
-> * per [stream output wav files](#user-content-wavfileoutput) if the [-dN command line argument](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags<br/>
+> * per [stream output wav files](#user-content-wavfileoutput) if the [-dN command line option](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags<br/>
-> * [stream group output pcaps](#user-content-realtimepacketoutput) if the [-dN command line argument](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS flag<br/>
+> * [stream group output pcaps](#user-content-realtimepacketoutput) if the [-dN command line option](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS flag<br/>
-> * [stream group output wav files](#user-content-wavfileoutput) if the [-dN command line argument](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags<br/>
+> * [stream group output wav files](#user-content-wavfileoutput) if the [-dN command line option](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags<br/>

 These and other -dN flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>